aldrinfaylona/Project-3_Plate-Tectonics-Assignment/README.md

 a.Across what geographic area are you able to observe earthquake data in this map?
 Why do you see most of the earthquakes in that area? b.What is the range of earthquake size (magnitude) in these data?
 What is the average earthquake size in this area?

 After different magnitudes of earthquakes are plot in the Juan de Fuca, it was found that most of the earthquake exist on divergence and transform boundary.
-However, Transform boundary shows more earthquake and greater magnitude.
+However, Transform boundary shows more earthquake and greater magnitude (shown with a red line).
+It make sense that most of the earthquake exist on the transform boundary since this is where two plates starts shearing from each other.
+This causes strong earthquakes which is what are detected by the data.

+The range of the earthquake as shown on the image below is from 2.5-7.8 in magnitude.
+The average is also calculated to be pretty low which is 3.4.
+This makes sense that the average is low since most of the earthquakes happening are pretty weak and big one which is above 5 in magnitude rarely happens.

 ![alt-text-1](https://github.com/aldrinfaylona/Project-3_Plate-Tectonics-Assignment/blob/master/Project%203-Plate%20Tectonics/MAP%20Earthquake%20magnitude%202010-2020.PNG) ![alt-text-2](https://github.com/aldrinfaylona/Project-3_Plate-Tectonics-Assignment/blob/master/Project%203-Plate%20Tectonics/range%20Earthquake%20magnitude%202010-2020%20Scatterplot.png)